Willi Castro Player Props: Twins vs. Tigers

-On Friday, Willi Castro (batting .176 in his past 10 games) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 8:10 PM ET.
+The Minnesota Twins, including Willi Castro (.216 on-base percentage in past 10 games, 91 points below season-long percentage), take on starter Joey Wentz and the Detroit Tigers at Target Field, Saturday at 2:10 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with a double and an RBI) against the Tigers.
+He racked up two hits (going 2-for-3 with a double and an RBI) in his most recent appearance against the Tigers.

 Willi Castro Game Info & Props vs. the Tigers